 Every year fire departments in the Washington, DC area respond to house fires caused by improperly discarded fireplace ashes.
-Just four days before Christmas, RVFD responded to a fire caused by improperly discarded fireplace ashes that caused over $600,000 in damage and left the occupants homeless.
+RVFD and MCFRS personnel have responded to multiple fires this winter causes by improperly discarded fireplace ashes.

 - Do not discard your ashes into any combustible container such as a paper or plastic bag, a cardboard box, or a plastic trash can.

 - Do not place ash containers on decks, porches or in garages.

 - Put ashes into a non-combustible metal container with a lid.

 - Pour water into the container to make sure the ashes are cool.

 - Keep your can OUTSIDE the home, away from your fireplace or stove and anything combustible.

 - Teach all family members to be safe with ashes from your fireplace or wood stove.